pragkhard/ReactJs-Interview-prepration/Performance Optimisation/1_ReactProfiler/1_ReactProfiler.md

 2.
 ![alt text](image-3.png)

-Second one is inspect the matching DOM element .
+Second one is inspect the matching DOM element.
 Inspect the matching DOM element and If i want to see, where the element does exist inside the DOM.
 So, what i can do , I just click on the eye button and it will just take me directly to the div.

 3.
 ![alt text](image-4.png)